02. Socket Programming

 Data serialization

-The “data” you want to send via a network can be high-level objects like strings, structs, lists.
-However, computer networks only knows 0s and 1s.
+The “message” you want to send via a network can be high-level objects like strings, structs, lists.
+However, computer networks only know 0s and 1s.
 Thus, it’s necessary to create a mapping between objects and bytes.
 This is called serialization (object to bytes) and deserialization (bytes to object).

 While you can do this trivially via JSON or Protobuf libraries, rolling your own by manipulating bits and bytes is a good start to low-level programming.